Syndergaard, Mets break out in 12-2 rout of Blue Jays

 WELCOME BACK

-Curtis Granderson received a warm hand in his first game at Citi Field since the Mets traded him to the NL champion Los Angeles Dodgers last August.
-The 37-year-old outfielder, who signed with Toronto in the offseason, hit 95 home runs for New York from 2014-17 - plus three more in the 2015 World Series.
+Curtis Granderson received a warm hand in his first game at Citi Field since the Mets traded him last August.
+The 37-year-old Blue Jays outfielder hit 95 home runs for New York from 2014-17, plus three more in the 2015 World Series.
 He is tied for the team record with 21 leadoff homers.
 Granderson said his favorite memories with the Mets were winning the pennant in his hometown of Chicago - and anytime popular teammate Bartolo Colon pitched at Citi Field.
-The Mets showed a tribute video just before the game and Granderson smiled as he pointed at the camera while getting loose on the field.
+The club showed a tribute video just before the game and Granderson smiled as he pointed at a live camera while getting loose on the field.

 TRAINER'S ROOM